CoinFabrik/solidity-detectors/README.md

 Once you've cloned the repository and installed the necessary dependencies to run Slither, you can start running the static analyzer on your smart contracts.

 > ⚠️ **Important**  <br />
->**Solidity Detectors** is to be run from the root of the cloned solidity_detectors repository.
+>**Solidity Detectors** is to be run from the root of the cloned solidity-detectors repository.
 Running the tool from another directory will result in errors or will use Slither without our Solidity Detectors if a global version of Slither is installed.

 You can run the tool on repositories and .sol files alike.
 Consider the following example for running the tool on a file by using the `slither` command: